bricker0/choropleth_map/README.md

 In the next window click the small icon on the left that looks like a piece of paper with a small green plus and that when you hover over it, it says "Add new map to layout" then make the box as big as you would like the map to be printed in the frame (fill the frame!).

 Next, click the small icon that has 3 boxes (yellow, red, blue) and a small green plus that when you hover over it says "Add new legend to the layout" This will generate a legend.
 Change the labels using the window pane to the right.
 Make sure the labels will make sense to the map reader.
 Then add a title to your map.
 Think about posting this map on social media - will your friends be able to figure out what is going on?
 Are all data labeled in the legend along with data type ( what are the units of measure represented on your map?
-Is it a proportion of the population? rate? something else? this needs to be in the legend and maybe even the title!)
+Is it a proportion of the population? rate? something else?
+This needs to be in the legend and maybe even the title!)

 Once you are happy with all of your labels, click the PDF icon and export the image.
 If you don't like it, keep working on it.
 I am happy with my labels, but I might reclassify my data.
 There are a number of other problems too.
 1. in the legend a few values are present in more than one class - 11 is in the middle two classes, same for 21.
 Make sure you fix this in your legend, reminder, go to properties -->symbology and double click the legend to change values.